-If Long Islanders are looking for someone to fight for them in Albany, it helps to have someone who’s one of them.
+Michael's commitment and understanding of working-class needs comes from his upbringing.
 Michael grew up in a blue-collar family in Massapequa Park.
-At an early age, Michael learned the importance of hard-work while helping his mother earn ends-meet at her small restaurant.
+At an early age, Michael learned the importance of hard work while helping his mother make ends meet at her small restaurant.
 Teaching Michael the value of starting work early and staying late, his father worked the supermarket deli counter to support their family and rose through the ranks to become President of RWDSU Local Union 338 and the Long Island Federation of Labor.
 With the work ethic of his parents, Michael started his adult career putting in a hard day’s work as a sanitation worker riding on the back of a truck.
-Today, Michael serves as a sanitation supervisor and helps to implement environmental policies that increase recycling initiatives.
-He is a proud member of CSEA Local 881.
-Like many other struggling families on Long Island, Michael works a second job as a Public Safety Officer at Hofstra University in Hempstead, where his duties include helping protect students on campus.
-He has seen firsthand the dangers students face and knows the importance of strong criminal justice laws.
-Michael is also a member of the Teamsters Local 553 and served on the bargaining unit during the last contract.

 Michael Durso resides in Massapequa Park with his wife, Dana, and their two daughters, Nicole and Taylor.
 Dana serves as Trustee for the Village of Massapequa Park and PTA President for East Lake Elementary School.